How to Apply 5 Scrum Values to Your Everyday Work Life

 Nearly every project comes with challenges.
 Scrum values openness and honestly communicating to all stakeholders without fear.
 This means telling a team member honestly if something needs to be re-done and receiving that kind of communication graciously, trusting that everyone is working toward the same goals.

-This value of openness also means that stakeholders are expected to communicate promptly and honestly, if, for example, changes in timeline, resources, or product needs occur.
+This value of openness also means that project stakeholders are expected to communicate promptly and honestly, if, for example, changes in timeline, resources, or product needs occur.

 How to apply scrum values in day to day life